albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 For better memory usage we don't need serve this static asset with `webpack-dev-server`

+We don't run this.
+We must compile it. this is just static file.

 **Hubs, Hubs Admin, Spoke**

 For webpack based, you can compile the production asset with this command: